Earth-Information-System/fireatlas/Readme.txt

   * sklearn

 [LIST OF FILES]:
+- Data package
+  * DataCheckUpdate.py: check and update the input data
+- Main package (Fire tracking)
   * FireConsts.py:     constants used for the project
   * FireIO.py:         functions used to read and save data
   * FireVector.py:     functions used for vector related calculations
   * FireClustering.py: functions used for doing fire clustering
   * FireLog.py:        module containing all logging info
   * FireObj.py:        module containing the object definitions
   * FireMain.py:       main module for running the fire object tracking along time

+- Diagnostic package (output, expandable)
   * FireGdf.py:        module for creating regional geojson summary at each time step
   * FireGdf_sfs.py:    module for creating geojson summary for temporal evolution of each single fire
+  * FireGdf_ign.py:    module for creating geojson summary for ignition points of each single fire
   * FireSummary.py:    module for creating a summary of all valid fires up to a time step (usually at year end)

-* FireRun.py:        module to control different runs
+- Post-processing package (for individual large fires)
+  * Postprocess.py: lake removing; unburnable area removing; ...
+  * Convert2geojson.py: convert geopackage to geojson for better web usage

+- Webpage package (use output to create webpage)
+  * AT_NRTweb.py: NRT fire webpage creation

+- Run package (run fire tracking, diagnostic ouput, or webpage creation)
+  * FireRun.py
+  * FireRunNRT.py

 [COPYRIGHT]: This code is open-source and can be free used for research purposes